Aqleem25dec/CODSOFT/README.md

 codsoft Internship
-interface is for atm interface grade calculates grade for stugent of student for 3 subjects number generator is a game for number guessing
+1.interface is for atm interface
+2.grade calculates grade for stugent of student for 3 subjects 3.number generator is a game for number guessing